 Aceto-glycerides.
 Differ from the triglycerides in that either one or two of the long chain fatty acids attached to the glycerol molecule are replaced by acetic acid.
-There are three types, diaceto-triglycerides (e.g. diaceto-monostearin), monoaceto-triglycerides (e.g. monoaceto-distearin) and monoaceto-distearin) and monoaceto-distearin) in which one hydroxyl group of the glycerol is free.
+There are three types, diaceto-triglycerides (e.g. diaceto-monostearin), monoaceto-triglycerides (e.g. monoaceto-distearin) and monoaceto-diglycerides (e.g. monoaceto-monostearin) in which one hydroxyl group of the glycerol is free.

-Also known as Partial glyceride esters.
+Also known as "partial glyceride esters."